HarryKodden/encrypted-mounting/README.md

 (3) The Apache config added to the portal offers a webDav url to access the rclone encrypted remote backend

+### Using a storage backed (Read/Write encrypted only)

 ```plantuml
 !include assets/rclone_co_member.iuml
 ```

-(1) This WebDav endpoint will be a HTTPS secured endpoint end access is granted via user specific credentials (combination userid/password).
+(1) This WebDav endpoint will be a HTTPS secured endpoint.
+The webDav storage available to the user will be the 'encrypted rclone remote backend' exclusively.

+User access is granted via Basic Authentication (combination userid/password).
 The User has to retrieve his personal credentials via the separate flow accessing his personal wallet.
 His wallet is only accessible after succesfull SRAM authentication.

 Using credentials like userid/password allows mounting the webDav endpoint via standard Mac- and Windows Finders.